Kentucky Guardsmen forge firepower for Florida

 |Downloads:

-This work, Kentucky Guardsmen forge firepower for Florida [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky Guardsmen forge firepower for Florida, by CW2 Catherine Strobel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.